Copy reports from other workspaces

 View related datasets

-When you have a report in your workspace, you may need to know what dataset it's based on.
+When you have a report in one workspace based on a dataset in another workspace, you may need to know more about the dataset it's based on.

 In the Reports list view, select View related.